molovol/MoloVol/README.md

 - cmake
 - Optional: [wxWidgets 3.1.5](https://www.wxwidgets.org)

-You can build without the desktop native GUI by setting `cmake -DMOLOVOL_BUILD_GUI=0`
+You can build without the desktop native GUI by setting it up with `cmake -DMOLOVOL_BUILD_GUI=0`

-You can build for wasm with
+You can build for wasm with set up
 `emcmake cmake -DCMAKE_VERBOSE_MAKEFILE=ON -DMOLOVOL_BUILD_GUI=0 ..`
+then compile with
+`emmake make`

 ### MoloVol Web